• Brice Creek Trail is a popular hiking area in the Umpqua National Forest

 You can access the trail from several points along Brice Creek Road:

-- West Trailhead – The popular starting point, about 22 miles from Cottage Grove.
+- West Trailhead: The western starting point of the trail system, about 22 miles from Cottage Grove.

-- Cedar Creek Campground & Trailhead – Located 1.3 miles east of West Trailhead, perfect for a short hike to Brice Creek Falls.
+- Cedar Creek Campground & Trailhead: Located 1.3 miles east of West Trailhead; ideal for a short hike to Brice Creek Falls.

-- Lund Park Campground & Trailhead – Roughly 3.3 miles southeast of Cedar Creek, a good base for exploring sections of the trail and hiking to Trestle Creek Falls.
+- Lund Park Campground & Trailhead: About 3.3 miles southeast of Cedar Creek; a good base for exploring sections of the trail and reaching to Trestle Creek Falls.

-- Hobo Campground – A smaller access point 0.6 miles beyond Lund Park,, often used by anglers and day hikers.
+- Hobo Campground: A small access point 0.6 miles beyond Lund Park,, often used by anglers and day hikers.

-- East Brice (Champion Creek) Trailhead – At Champion Creek, 0.6 miles east of Hobo Campground, marking the far end of the trail.
+- East Brice (Champion Creek) Trailhead: Located at Champion Creek, 0.6 miles east of Hobo Campground, marking the eastern end of the trail.

 For the best scenery, hike upstream from the West Trailhead.
-Short day hikes can also be made from Cedar Creek or Lund Park.
+Shorter day hikes can also be enjoyed from Cedar Creek or Lund Park.

 Trestle Creek Falls